Brianland

 * 1:34:12–1:35:55 – Ella Fitzgerald’s Hark The Herald Angels Sing – a masterpiece of choral music!

-Tim, the soon-to-be-hired assassin, arrives at the Christmas Adventurers’ house driving a blue Shelby GT – (Ronald Reagan’s Mansion when he was Governor of California!)
+Tim, the soon-to-be-hired assassin, arrives at the Christmas Adventurers’ house driving a blue Shelby GT – (the house was Ronald Reagan’s Mansion when he was Governor of California!)

 Alice who greets him at the door is played by Patricia Ridgely Storm, Robert Ridgely’s widow, in her only film appearance ever – then she died of cancer in Dec 2025 shortly after the film was released.
 PTA had known the Ridgelys since he was a kid because they were friends of his father’s.
 Paul gave Robert a great role in Boogie Nights shortly before he passed, then gave his widow this nice payday and cinematic send-off.

-1:35:34 – Tim walking thru curved underground tunnel – such an interesting/cool choice by the director to have this long walk-up scene set to Ella’s music
+1:35:34 – Tim walking thru curved underground tunnel – such an interesting/cool choice by the director to have this long walk-up scene all set to Ella’s music.

 * 1:36:10–1:41:44 – Christmas Adventurers underground meeting